-Medications taken on an “as-needed” basis, such as migraine medicine, do not require unit-dose packaging but must be in the original packaging with an original pharmacy label.
+Medications taken on an “as needed” basis, such as migraine medicine, do not require unit-dose packaging but must be in the original packaging with a prescription label.
 Common medications such as pain relievers, antihistamines, eardrops, wound ointments and creams, and antacids are stocked in our Infirmary.
 You do not need to bring such medications to camp.
 Due to variances in personal preferences, camp staff will not provide or apply insect repellent.
-Your son may bring his own non-aerosol repellent and apply it himself.
+Your son may bring his own insect repellent and apply it himself.
 Please contact a director should you have any questions or concerns.

 Following are flexible options to help you meet camp’s medication guidelines.
 Please indicate this preference in the Medication Management section of the Online Health form:

 Option 1: Use Falling Creek’s pharmacy: